Porlex Mini Hand Coffee Grinder Review

 The spring loading keeps the burrs from floating around and moving all over the place while you’re grinding, which is a problem on some of the other hand-crank grinders.

 This consistency is key for those of us who like to mix up our brewing methods rather than sticking to one brew.
-That being said, even if you are golden-retriever-loyal to your favorite brew, you will love the consistency that the Porlex Mini produces with every use.
+That being said, even if you are golden-retriever-loyal to your favourite brew, you will love the consistency that the Porlex Mini produces with every use.

 It is also quite easy and intuitive to use the dial to switch between the many grind settings on the Mini.